OCA/account-invoicing/partner_invoicing_mode/readme/DESCRIPTION.rst

 It can be used on its own to generate automatically (e.g.: each day) the invoices for standard invoicing mode.

+In core, Odoo is grouping invoicing from a group of sale orders on:

+- Company
+- Partner
+- Currency

+This module uses grouping on those keys:

+- Company
+- Invoiced partner
+- Currency
+- Payment term (as this can be selected on sale order level)

 The following modules use it to install specific invoicing mode :

     * `partner_invoicing_mode_at_shipping`